 Is the Estimated Price I receive the lowest available?

 The Estimated Price that you receive is the average of prices offered through the program by participating dealers in your area.
 It is formulated to be competitive and will include all available incentives.
 But it may not be the absolute lowest price for which a specific vehicle can be purchased.
 That figure depends on a variety of factors, including when you buy, the availability of the model, and how much time and effort you want to invest in negotiating.
 Target Price, which is presented rather than Estimated Price in several states, is based on the average local price for that vehicle whether sold by participating or non-participating TrueCar network dealers.
-Even after you receive your Build & Buy Report, you are free to try and negotiate a lower price with any dealer.
-The Build & Buy Report includes a great deal of specific advice on how to negotiate the best deal.
+Even after you receive your Build & Buy price certificate, you are free to try and negotiate a lower price with any dealer.
+The Build & Buy price certificate includes a great deal of specific advice on how to negotiate the best deal.

 Does the price include all fees?

-Your Consumer Reports Build & Buy Report includes a list of fees included in your price as well as some specific, common fees that are excluded.
+Your Consumer Reports Build & Buy price certificate includes a list of fees included in your price as well as some specific, common fees that are excluded.
 Your dealer will provide a breakdown of destination and all other manufacturer fees and government charges as required by the laws in your state.

 What if the dealer doesn't have the exact vehicle I want?